Tishman Speyer Establishes Affordable Housing Platform; Adds Two NYC Studio Co-Working Locations

 “Studio’s flexible and highly curated options are ideal for those looking for a flexible, ready to move-in space, without having to compromise on its quality.
 We have seen companies use it as their HQ as they grow, to enter a new market, expand their footprint in a market but with flexibility, current tenants that are retrofitting their offices to meet the newly established social distancing guidelines and temporarily require additional space, and also those considering a transition to a larger office footprint, looking for a mix of traditional and flexible terms,” said Thais Galli, a Tishman Speyer managing director and head of Studio.
 “The need for flexible office workspace has grown tremendously, and we are pleased that the new space at Rockefeller Center already is nearly 50% leased despite the launch during the current situation.”

 Tishman Speyer is a leading owner, developer, operator and fund manager of first-class real estate in 27 key markets across the United States, Europe, Asia and Latin America.
 Founded in 1978, Tishman Speyer develops, builds and manages premier office, residential and retail spaces for industry-leading tenants, as well as state-of-the-art life science centers through its Breakthrough Properties venture.
-Tishman Speyer has acquired, developed, and operated a portfolio, valued at approximately $97 billion and totaling 184 million square feet across 420 properties, that incorporates such iconic projects as Rockefeller Center in New York City, The Springs in Shanghai, TaunusTurm in Frankfurt, and the Mission Rock neighborhood currently being realized in San Francisco.
+Tishman Speyer has acquired, developed, and operated a portfolio, valued at approximately $97 billion and totaling 184 million square feet across 420 properties, that incorporates such iconic projects as Rockefeller Center in New York City, The Springs in Shanghai, TaunusTurm in Frankfurt, and the Mission Rock neighborhood currently being developed in San Francisco.